harrydeboer/manageLeisure/README.md

 <ol>
 <li>Copy .env.local.example to .env.local and fill in the fields.</li>
 <li>Build the docker-compose image and up -d the image.</li>
+<li>Create the database and the test database.
+The test database has to be the database with suffix _test.</li>
 <li>Run composer install.</li>
 <li>Run the migrations.</li>
 <li>Register the user in the route /register.</li>